- Click here to download a free report overview (including the Table of Contents and a List of Exhibits)

-- I analyze how crucial healthcare trends will affect wholesalers and distributors, including: the outlook for brand-name drug prices, deflation of generic drug prices, the emergence of hospital- and physician-owned specialty pharmacies, the growth of specialty drugs, and much more.
+- I analyze how crucial healthcare trends will affect wholesalers and distributors, including: the outlook for brand-name drug prices, deflation of generic drug prices, vertical integration among healthcare providers, the profitability of specialty drugs and biosimilars, Amazon (of course), and much more.

 - I have reluctantly stripped out the goofy jokes and pop culture references.
 Sorry, SpongeBob fans!